 Amrita Vishwa Vidyapeetham, Kerala, India

-* Participating in Capture The Flag (CTF) competitions as a member of team Shellphish
+* Participating in Capture The Flag (CTF) competitions as a member of team Shellphish.* Built red-team assessment modules for RCE, lateral movement, and N-day vulnerability simulation using C, C++, C#, and Python.

 * Designed and developed a novel malware post-detection framework that identifies potentially malicious capabilities in Windows malware, outperforming existing solutions by 20% in precision and 80% in recall.